elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

     ok.
 {% endhighlight %}

-And the very important part in terms of the aforementioned complaints is that: an *event manager* is implemented as a process and each *event handler* is implemented as a callback module.
-But whole logic it will be executed and instantiated inside that manager process.
+And the very important part in terms of the aforementioned complaints is that: when starting *event manager*, it is spawned as a process and each *event handler* is implemented as a callback module.
+But whole processing logic will be executed inside the same manager process.

 ## Why it is problematic?

-After creating `gen_event` and installing handlers on it, handlers are in the same process that the manager exists.
+Let me reiterate on that - after spawning `gen_event` manager and installing handlers on it, handlers exist in the same process that the manager.

-That causes two biggest issues - handlers are not executed concurrently and they are not isolated one from each other.
+That causes two biggest issues - handlers are not executed concurrently and they are not isolated from each other, in the process sense.
 But there is more - we heard explicitly that <em>I never used `gen_event`, I think it is a bad pattern</em> and whole statement can be summed by:

   - That aforementioned behavior it is not used anywhere besides `error_handler` and alerts mechanism in OTP.
   - It causes problems with supervision (because of not so natural approach for Erlang about combining manager and handlers together in one process).